 Click Finish when you’re ready.

-New Location Added To Send To Menu.
+A New Location Is Added To Send To Menu.

 After clicking the Finish button, you’ll see your new shortcut appear within the SendTo folder.
 Now all you need to do is to test it out.